 Dr. Blondin focuses all of her efforts on realizing the mission of the institutions she has served, and is known for both her student-centered approach and her emphasis on workforce development.
-Since coming to Clark State, Dr. Blondin has led the development and implementation of two successive strategic plans, the creation of a multiple marketing/branding campaigns, the development of employee wellness, safety, and mentoring programs, the establishment of two baccalaureate degrees and numerous workforce programs, a reorganization of the campus to increase student success and completion that has resulted in an increase of 60% in state funding for Clark State, secured nearly $17.5 million in state funds for capital and community improvement projects, and received grant funding for Manufacturing, Precision Agriculture, Cybersecurity, Addiction Studies, Mental Health, scholarships, and youth programs totaling more than $16 million.
-During summer 2016, Clark State embarked on a student-success focused Major Gifts Campaign that raised more than $12 million before the public phase began in 2018.
+Since coming to Clark State, Dr. Blondin has led the development and implementation of three successive strategic plans, the creation of a multiple marketing/branding campaigns, the development of employee wellness, safety, and mentoring programs, the establishment of three baccalaureate degrees and numerous workforce programs, a reorganization of the campus to increase student success and completion that has resulted in an increase of 60% in state funding for Clark State, secured $20 plus million in state funds for capital and community improvement projects, and received grant funding for Manufacturing, Precision Agriculture, Cybersecurity, Addiction Studies, Mental Health, scholarships, and youth programs totaling more than $20 million.
+Since Dr. Blondin began in 2013, the Clark State Foundation endowment has grown from $13 million to more than $27 million.

 Dr. Blondin’s national, regional, and local service strengthens Clark State’s responsiveness to workforce and community needs.
-Dr. Blondin is board vice chair of the Higher Learning Commission, and serves on the boards of the National Council for Workforce Education, the American Health Association COVID Vaccine Task Force, and Association of Community College Trustees Advisory Committee.
-Additionally, she serves on the boards of the Dayton Development Coalition, Dayton Chamber of Commerce, and the Greater Springfield Chamber of Commerce.
-A native of Indianapolis, Dr. Blondin lives in Springfield with her husband, Andy Fox, who is a systems analyst for ABF Freight Systems.
-Their daughter, Dr. Helena Fox, is a veterinarian working in Pittsburgh, PA.
+Dr. Blondin is Chair of the Higher Learning Commission Board of Trustees, the National Council for Workforce Education, and the Community College Alliance for Agricultural Advancement.
+Additionally, she serves on the boards of the Greater Springfield Partnership, Dayton Development Coalition, and Rocking Horse Community Health Center.
+A native of Carmel, Indiana, Dr. Blondin lives in Springfield with her husband, Andy Fox, who is a systems analyst for ABF Freight Systems.
+Their daughter, Dr. Helena Fox, is a veterinarian in Springfield.